Maestro FZ-1 Fuzz-Tone: Introduction of the Maestro FZ-1 and FZ1a

 The Maestro FZ-1 contained a three germanium transistor circuit with RCA 2N270 devices, powered by two 1.5-volt batteries, and a lead cable to connect it to an instrument (bass as it was originally intended, or guitar).
 Germanium devices are temperature sensitive, and the effect responds to the incoming signal's amplitude (volume) consistently.
 Upon release, Gibson/Maestro made a demonstration disc available, featuring sound samples of the different settings of the pedal and guitar combination, emphasising the "brass-like" quality of certain tones.
 The circuit made its way into the body of Gibson's EB-0F "fuzz basses" (circa 1964).

 Sales of the Maestro FZ-1 jumped after the Maestro featured prominently on the intro and main riff of the Rolling Stones' 1965 hit "(I Can't Get No) Satisfaction.
 Stones guitarist Keith Richards had laid a FZ-1 scratch track to guide an intended but never used brass section, but against Richards’ wishes, the scratch track remained.
 The popularity of Satisfaction caused every Maestro FZ-1 Fuzz-Tone to sell out as it became a favorite of many garage rock and psychedelic bands of the time.
-Other early fuzzboxes include the Mosrite FuzzRITE, the Sola Sound Tone Bender MkI.
+Other early fuzzboxes include the Mosrite FuzzRITE, and the Sola Sound Tone Bender MkI.
 A few years later others followed, such as the Arbiter Group Fuzz Face used by Jimi Hendrix, the Electro-Harmonix Big Muff Pi used by Carlos Santana.

 In late 1965, the FZ-1 circuit was revised, using 2N2614 or 2N2613 transistors, with pertinent biasing network, powered by a single, 1.5-volt battery.
 This updated model was re-designated as the FZ-1a, keeping the same wedge shaped enclosure as the original FZ-1.
 In 1968, the FZ-1 was updated again with a different look and sound, with a circuit designed by Robert Moog using a 9-volt power supply and alternatively two or four silicon transistors, and designated the Maestro FZ-1B.
 The FZ-1B went through three circuit revisions.
+In the late 1960s, the FZ-2 with the original wedge shaped enclosure and an updated circuit was produced by Turner Musical Instruments in Canada with very limited distribution.
 In the 1970s Maestro introduced the FZ-1S Super-Fuzz, which had a distinctly different look and sound than previous Fuzz-Tone models.